Faculty Research Funding Opportunities

 Faculty Funding Overview

-Montana INBRE typically offers annual or biennial funding opportunities for pilot projects or major research projects in the areas of environmental health, public health, infectious diseases and rural and/or Native American health disparities.
+Montana INBRE typically offers annual or biennial funding opportunities for pilot projects or major research projects in the areas of environmental health, public health, infectious diseases, rural and/or Native American health disparities, and food security/sovereignty.
 Opportunities for continuation and re-submission projects also tend to be available during open application periods.
 We encourage faculty in the biomedical, social/behavioral, economic, agriculture and engineering sciences to apply during open application periods.

 Research Priority Areas